vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-sbdg.md

 ---
-title:  "Getting Started with Tanzu GemFire on TAS"
+date: '2021-04-22'
+description: How to set up a Tanzu GemFire service instance on the Tanzu Application Service.
+lastmod: '2021-04-22'
-link-title: "Getting Started with Tanzu GemFire on TAS"
+link-title: Getting Started with Tanzu GemFire on TAS
 parent: Spring for Apache Geode
+title: Getting Started with Tanzu GemFire on TAS
+type: data-guides
 weight: 2
-type: data-guides

-description: How to set up a Tanzu GemFire service instance on the Tanzu Application Service.

 ---

 This guide will walk you through creating and testing a Tanzu GemFire service instance on the Tanzu Application Service (TAS) using a `Hello, World!` client application.